cornell-dti/trends-in-web-dev-website/docs/introduction.md

 ## How many credits is it?

-Two credits S/U.
+Two credits S/U, although students are allowed to audit this course for 0 credits.

 ## What's the grading policy?

-Attendance - 20% (can miss 1 of 10 lectures without penalty)
+Attendance - 20% (based on weekly lecture quizzes, can miss 1 of 11 without penalty)

 Filling out Feedback - 10%